KanielaP/X96-Solar-Start-Up/Solar/Simple Environment.md

 | Temperature| RNG |

-NOTE: This is based off of code, update when code line is available All random value observations are uniform.
+NOTE: This is based off of code, update when code line is available
+<br> All random value observations are uniform.
-Battery Projection = Previous run instance (Battery + Solar - Load), otherwise 0.
+<br> Battery Projection = Previous run instance (Battery + Solar - Load), otherwise 0.

 ## Starting State